Guillermo Lasso: 2021 general election

 Lasso ran as a candidate again in the 2021 general election.
 He named neurosurgeon Alfredo Borrero as his running-mate in October 2020.
 In the first round, Lasso was slightly behind indigenous rights activist Yaku Pérez Guartambel but eventually garnered enough votes to secure a narrow second-place finish.

 Following his first-round second-place finish, Lasso faced socialist and Rafael Correa ally Andrés Arauz.
-Arauz was considered to be the front-runner for the presidency and the "handpicked candidate" of former President Correa.
-In polling before the run-off, Arauz was leading Lasso with one indicating a 82% certainty of Arauz defeating Lasso.
-Lasso would defeat Arauz on 11 April in the run-off election, with many news outlets noting the conservative shift among the Ecuadorian electorate.
-Lasso won 52.4% of the vote, while Arauz won 47.6% of the vote.
+Arauz was considered to be the front-runner for the presidency and the "handpicked candidate" of former president Correa.
+In polling before the run-off, Arauz was leading Lasso with one indicating an 82% certainty of Arauz defeating Lasso.
+Lasso defeated Arauz on 11 April in the run-off election, with many news outlets noting the conservative shift among the Ecuadorian electorate.
+Lasso won 52.4% of the vote, while Arauz won 47.6%.
 His victory was also seen as a win for free-market advocates in the country.
 Some news outlets described Lasso's win as an upset victory.

 After his victory, President of Uruguay Luis Lacalle Pou became the first national leader to congratulate Lasso and wished that both Uruguay and Ecuador will "work together" upon his inauguration.
 President Sebastián Piñera, President Iván Duque Márquez and President Mario Abdo Benítez also congratulated Lasso.
-Both former President Mauricio Macri and President Felipe Calderón believed Lasso's victory would be beneficial to Ecuador and Latin America.
+Former presidents Mauricio Macri and Felipe Calderón believed Lasso's victory would be beneficial to Ecuador and Latin America.
 In a statement released by the White House, President Joe Biden congratulated Lasso and Ecuadorian voters for "demonstrating the power of peaceful and inclusive political participation and upholding the ideals of democracy".